DanielMulitauopele/FullStackHouse/README.md

 ## Description/Purpose

 This Ruby on Rails application was created as a submission for the technical challenge for Altvia's Ruby Software Developer position.
+My initial approach was to create a small object-oriented Ruby program, with Card and Deck classes.
+I developed this small program first (can be found here), but I realized it was not terribly satisfying to see a deck of cards return as 'shuffled' from the command line.
+As a result, I decided to build something a little more visual, and by refactoring the code I had already written into a custom gem (found here), I was able to import that Card and Deck logic into a brand new Rails 6 application.
+This is the end result.
+While there are many areas that can be improved, I believe that my choice to pivot and use a supporting gem to built out this app was a good one.
+I hope you all agree!

 ## Prompt